giladrozmarin/ExerciseFile/README.md

 Exercise File Project

 # Node + Express
-Open terminal in backend folder and run the server with the following command: node index.js
+Open terminal in backend folder and run the server with the following command  :
+node index.js
 Then, load http://localhost:3000/ in a browser to see the output.